 - Commercial contacts should be carefully limited with a view to retaining the religious intention of pilgrimage.
 Pilgrims can lend support to the local economy, but shopping ought not to become a preoccupation.
 Group leaders should prearrange a limited number of scheduled shopping times and/or allow free time for activities not essential to journeying as pilgrims.

 - Catholic pilgrims are encouraged to show their solidarity with the local Church in the Holy Land by becoming acquainted with the faithful, by being attentive to their stories, and by sharing their living faith.

-- Catholic Relief Services has created outreach programs for pilgrims and the Pontifical Mission of CNEWA is planning to revive its programs.
+- Catholic Relief Services has created outreach programs for pilgrims and the Pontifical Mission of CNEWA revived its programs.
 These offices can help orient American pilgrims and assist them in making contact with local Christians, along with Muslims and Jews.
 They can also assist groups in making contact with local organizations, especially related to peace, justice and development issues.

 - We encourage parish groups to meet with the parishes of the local Church in its different forms, especially Latin and Greek Melkite Catholics; likewise, diocesan groups, priests and religious should endeavor to make contact with local Church leaders and their institutions.
 Arrangements may be made through Catholic Relief Services' Outreach Office and the Pontifical Mission Office.
 The Notre Dame of Jerusalem Center and the Catholic Information Center can also be helpful.